marcim/elixir-outdoors/README.md

 In order to start, clone this repo:

-    git clone https://github.com/marcim/elixir-outdoors.git my_project_folder
+    git clone https://github.com/marcim/laravel-elixir-outdoors.git my_project_folder

-Then enter into the created folder and install Laravel Elixir dependencies:
+Then enter into the created folder and install *Laravel Elixir* dependencies:

     cd my_project_folder

     npm install

-or if you use yarn:
+or if you use *yarn*:

     yarn